coderefinery/manuals/lesson-contribution.md

 * Make your changes: edit or add the content.
 Please write in Markdown.
 If adding code or commands, format them properly (use code blocks) and test if applicable.
 * Submit a ***Pull Request***: Once your changes are ready, open a Pull Request (PR) to the main lesson repository.
 In the PR description, briefly explain your changes and why they improve the lesson.
 If your contribution closes an existing issue, mention it.
 CodeRefinery project members will review your PR, provide feedback if needed, and merge it when it’s ready.

+Don't worry about getting the formatting just right.
+If you let us know it's not perfect, we can usually quickly fix the synatx.

 Tip: If you’re new to this, check out [our lesson on collaborative version control](https://coderefinery.github.io/git-collaborative/).

 ### 3. Large edits

 You can also add substantial contribution to the lessons, like a new section, improve an explanation, or include an example related to a specific topic.
 For major new content creation, please open an issue first to discuss your idea with the community, so we can coordinate and avoid overlaps.
+We can't often make big changes, but we accumulate all the ideas and periodically do big updates.
+Please don't feel bad if there is a very long period until a reaction.
+Our own ideas get collected the same way.

 ## Style and content guidelines